Pain in the Arms and Legs: What’s Causing It?

 It’s important to know that this is a common ailment that’s typically a result of a muscle strain or simple fatigue at the end of the day.
 Perhaps more important, however, is the fact that if this painful nuisance continues for weeks or months, you should begin to worry.

-Let’s talk more about this today, pain in the arms and legs.
+Let’s talk a little bit more about pain in the arms and legs.

 Pain in the limbs is a very common ailment.
 It doesn’t matter how old you are.
-Furthermore, children and teenagers from ages eight to 17 can suffer from it as they grow and go through physical changes that cause the structure of their limbs to mature.
+Furthermore, children and teenagers from ages eight to 17 can suffer from it.
+It happens when they grow and go through physical changes that cause the structure of their limbs to mature.

 But what about adults?
 What’s causing this pain in the arms and legs?
 Let’s find out.